andyblight/raspi-robot-esp32/build_system.md

 ## Adding a common interface message

-This is pretty straightforward but there are a quirks that you need to bear in mind when using micro-ROS.
+This is pretty straightforward but there are quirks that you need to bear in mind when using micro-ROS.

 ### Finding the header files